The Guide to Mass Text Messaging for Schools

 How to Choose the Best School Text Service

-At this point, we should state the obvious: we’re a school SMS software.
-We’ve worked with thousands of schools to help them text with their students, parents, and staff but we’re not going to do any hard selling here.
+At this point, we should state the obvious: we’re a school SMS service.
+We’ve worked with thousands of schools to help them text with their students, parents, and staff, but we’re not going to do any hard selling here.

 We encourage you to do your research, read plenty of reviews on third-party sites, and sign up for a free trial.